 If you receive treatment at an entirely private clinic (that does not have a care agreement), you will need to pay full price and will not receive reimbursement in Sweden.

 Health centres are open on weekdays and reservations can be made by phone.
 Most health centres also have a walk-in reception during specific times.
 You can look for a healthcare service provider in the 1177 Vårdguiden online service.
-The information phone service is also available 24 hours a day and it can be reached by dialling 1177 (from Sweden).
+The information phone service is also available 24 hours a day and it can be reached by dialling 1177 (from Sweden) or +46 771 11 77 00 (when calling from outside of Sweden).
 You can also call this number to ask for the contact information of on-duty doctors during evenings and weekends, for example.

 The contact information for dentists is available on the Folktandvården website.

 In need of a doctor, you can contact a general practitioner (allmänläkare) at a health centre (vårdcentral) or clinic (läkarmottagning).
 Health centres also have nurses (distriktsköterska) who can treat wounds or prescribe medicine when the situation is not serious.

 You can make an appointment with a specialist directly, but seeing a general practitioner first is advisable (and cheaper), since they can write a referral to a specialist if necessary.
 A doctor’s referral is usually required for hospital treatment.